callumsoutar/flight-service-pro/memberships.md

 ### 2. Renewal Strategy
 - Creates new membership records rather than extending existing ones
-- Maintains full history and audit trail
+- Maintains full history and audit trail via `renewal_of` self-referencing field
-- Links renewals via `renewal_of` field
+- No separate renewals table needed - all data tracked in `memberships` table
-- Tracks renewals in separate `membership_renewals` table
+- Expiry dates calculated using configurable membership year (not duration_months)

 ### 3. Status Calculation
 - Real-time calculation based on dates and payment status